xkazu0x/HOMIXIDE-ENGINE/README.md

 # HOMIXIDE ENGINE
+> [!NOTE]

-A personal game engine to mess with OpenGL.
+> This is a personal project with a purpose to learn OpenGL.

 ## 090724 | GRID
 ![homixide_engine](https://github.com/user-attachments/assets/42bf21ae-33f0-4e0a-bfa8-cc37bcb096b6)